 Telephone: 01274 436500

-If at any point you have concern that a child is being harmed as a result of abuse or neglect, you must not keep these concerns to yourself.
+If you have a concern that a child is being harmed as a result of abuse or neglect, YOU MUST NOT keep these concerns to yourself.
+You should call:

 Bradford CAF DVD